-The District has developed a comprehensive plan to meet the educational needs of students with limited English proficiency.
-The plan will be kept on file in the District and made available for SED review upon request.
+The District has developed a comprehensive plan to meet the educational needs of ELLs.
+The plan will be kept on file in the District and submitted to the Commissioner of Education prior to the start of each school year.
 The plan includes: